 Along with Nagoya Castle, Inuyama Castle is a famous historical spot in Aichi built in 1537.
 The samurai castle is listed among the 12 original castles in Japan and maintained the original main towers that were initially built in 1537.
 Inuyama Castle is one of Japan’s oldest surviving castles!
 It stands on a small hillside overlooking the Kiso River near the prefectural border between Aichi and Gifu.
 The surroundings boast plenty of nature which offers a peaceful atmosphere for visitors.
 The castle town nearby is full of well-preserved Japanese traditional buildings.
 In recent years, it has been attracting a number of tourists as a popular sightseeing spot where you can enjoy tasty dishes and find small gifts as well.

 4. Meiji Mura

 Meiji Mura is an unique theme park located in Inuyama city.
-It aims to contribute to preserve the valuable constructions and properties from the Meiji, Taisho, and Showa era.
-There is a number of historical buildings moved and reconstructed there from the original location, and 16 of them are officially designated as Important Cultural Property.
+It aims to contribute to preserving the valuable constructions and properties from the Meiji, Taisho, and Showa periods.
+There are a number of historical buildings moved and reconstructed there from the original location, and 16 of them are officially designated as Important Cultural Property.
 The third largest theme park in Japan, is visited by many tourists not only from overseas but by Japanese nationals because it is a great place for everyone to learn more about Japan’s history.
 Regular events are organised such as mystery solving attractions.
 Visitors can participate in the events and explore the park to get a clue to solve the mystery!